IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ``oT_Dict_ZoneToArea.csv``    ZoneToArea    Location of zones at areas ``oT_Dict_AreaToRegion.csv``  AreaToRegion  Location of areas at regions
 ============================  ============  ============================

+See the hydro system section at the end of this page to know how to define the basin topology.
+Some additional dictionaries and data files are needed.

 Input files
 -----------